RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Minimap Character Icon Rotates with Kart Direction.md

-## Minimap Character Icons Rotates (Kart Direction)
+## Minimap Character Icon Rotates with Kart Direction

-This code will make character icons face the kart direction.
-A better explanation is like how the searchlight works, it shows the direction that you're facing; this code does the same with character icons, you and other player's icons will be rotated according to where they're facing.
+Minimap character icons will rotate based on the direction the kart is facing.
+Similar to how the searchlight/arrow rotates to point in the kart’s direction, the same behavior will apply to the character icons.

 <details>
 <summary>NTSC-U</summary>